Corjen/sass-col-utility/README.md

 This is a small sass utility for easily creating sized cols in a flexbox grid.
 It uses Zurb's foundation breakpoint function, with a set of size classes.

+If your using the ITCSS principle, just copy and past this in your scss or sass folder.
+Ensure to include the folders in the following order:
+- settings
+- tools/functions
+- tools/mixins
+- trumps

 ####settings/variables/_breakpoints.scss
 Contains a sass map with breakpoint values: